Post job

 A customer service retail associate is responsible for providing the highest customer service for the store's customers by responding to their inquiries and concerns and recommending them goods and services that would fit their needs.
 Customer service retail associates support the marketing campaigns and promotional strategies of the store by offering and demonstrating products to the customers, as well as arranging stock displays, and monitoring the adequacy of inventories.
 They also escalate high-level complaints to management for immediate resolution and assist with product replacement and issuing refunds as needed.

-As far as similarities go, this is where it ends because a team associate responsibility requires skills such as "pet," "reservations," "kids," and "patients."
+While similarities exist, there are also some differences between team associates and customer service retail associate.
+For instance, team associate responsibilities require skills such as "pet," "reservations," "kids," and "patients."
 Whereas a customer service retail associate is skilled in "retail environment," "bank deposits," "product line," and "retail store."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A team trainer is responsible for developing the skills of employees by implementing new strategies and techniques to increase operational efficiency and maximize productivity.
 Team trainers conduct skill-up training sessions, adhering to the business' and clients' needs, and provide engaging and interactive discussions for the participants, evaluating their progress through a series of activities and practical applications.
 They also handle training budgets, creating comprehensive reports to ensure that all the training materials meet the budget goals.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that team associate responsibilities requires skills like "pet," "reservations," "kids," and "patients."
-But a team trainer might use skills, such as, "work ethic," "strong work ethic," "guest service," and "drive-thru."
+For example, resumes show us that team associate responsibilities requires skills like "pet," "reservations," "kids," and "patients."
+But a team trainer might use other skills in their typical duties, such as, "work ethic," "strong work ethic," "guest service," and "drive-thru."

-When it comes to the differences in education between the two professions, team trainers tend to reach similar levels of education than team associates.
+Average education levels between the two professions vary.
+Team trainers tend to reach similar levels of education than team associates.
 In fact, they're 0.4% more likely to graduate with a Master's Degree and 0.1% less likely to earn a Doctoral Degree.

 A cashier is responsible for ensuring all the products and goods sold are well recorded and paid for as well as answering customer inquiries and recommending products.
 They also help the other sales team when needed and process payment for all goods bought.
 Their duties and responsibilities include processing payments, ensuring all goods bought are accurately scanned and recorded, and bagging purchases.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from team associates resumes, they are more likely to have skills like "pet," "reservations," "kids," and "patients."
-But a retail sales associate/cashier might have skills like "basic math," "math," "retail sales," and "cash handling."
+The required skills of the two careers differ considerably.
+For example, team associates are more likely to have skills like "pet," "reservations," "kids," and "patients."
+But a retail sales associate/cashier is more likely to have skills like "basic math," "math," "retail sales," and "cash handling."

 An Associate Retailer is responsible for keeping the sales area up to standard and assisting customers while inside the store's premises.
 Most of the tasks revolve around keeping items on shelves clean and well-organized, greeting and offering assistance to customers, responding to inquiries and locating products, and even providing suggestions or recommendations when necessary and in adherence to the store's policies and regulations.
 In other stores and retail outlets, the Associate Retailer may also process payments and returns while still putting importance to customer satisfaction.